joschmaCYU/-YMA-BlockParty-Wiki/README.md

 # More Detail
 If you want to access or use the plugin code you must ask it to me on [discord](https://discord.com/invite/wKsFBZspCw) or [spigot](https://www.spigotmc.org/members/joschma.956334/).
 As alreay written on the spigot page:
 > You can not sell or distribut this plugin without my clear written permission.
 You can modify this plugin only for your private use.
-This plugin is under my intelectual property.
+This plugin is under my intellectual property.